jbmokuz/pocket-monster-of-the-week/Playbooks/flying.md

 10+ hold 2

-7-9 hold 1
+7-9: hold 1

-miss - keeper holds a hard move
+Miss: keeper holds a hard move

 Spend the hold to